buildpacks/docs/content/docs/_index.md

 ### [Creating a Cloud Native Buildpack](/docs/create-buildpack)

-A tutorial that walks you through the creation of a simple ruby buildpack.
+A tutorial that walks through the creation of a simple Ruby buildpack.

 ---

 # Community and Support

 Cloud Native Buildpacks is an active sandbox project in the CNCF.
 We welcome contribution from the community.
 Here you will find helpful information for interacting with the core team and contributing to the project.

 ## Contacting the core team